joshbegley/nyt-latest/README.md

-**The Justice Dept. did not indict Trump on hush-money charges.
+**The Justice Department did not indict Trump on hush-money charges.
 Here’s what happened.**\
 `Some of the reasons appear to concern how the prosecutors viewed Donald J. Trump’s longtime fixer, Michael D. Cohen, who is expected to be in the case brought by the Manhattan district attorney, Alvin L. Bragg.`\
 https://nytimes.com/2023/03/31/nyregion/justice-dept-trump-indictment-charges.html?searchResultPosition=1